Why Straight Cable Ties Slow Cable Tray Installations

 • Lost minutes that add up to hours per job

-Standard Ties Weren’t Made for Perforated Tray
+Straight Cable Ties Aren’t Designed for Perforated Cable Tray

 Perforated trays rely on a very specific hook path: in through one slot → behind the tray → out through the next slot → secure.
 Straight ties don’t naturally follow this path.

-They require manual shaping and constant readjustment just to function on tray.
+Straight ties require manual shaping and constant readjustment just to function on tray.
 That isn’t a considered design — it’s a workaround.

 Installers repeatedly say the same things about straight ties on tray: